chharvey/counterpoint/spec/introduction.md

+## What is Solid?
+Solid is a general-purpose, multi-paradigm programming language that combines the power of a static compiler, the efficiency of asynchronous execution, and the logic of mathematical concepts.

+The Solid Project includes this Solid Language Specification, a Solid language compiler, and a collection of built-in objects (the “core library”) in Solid.

 ## Scope
 This specification defines the Solid programming language and compiler, developed by [Chris Harvey](https://github.com/chharvey).
 Solid started off as a personal side project, and it is by no means an industry standard.
 However, plans for Solid’s growth are ambitious.

-Solid is a general-purpose programming language inspired by similar languages such as [Java](https://docs.oracle.com/javase/specs/) and [TypeScript](https://www.typescriptlang.org/).
+Solid is a new programming language inspired by similar languages such as [Java](https://docs.oracle.com/javase/specs/) and [TypeScript](https://www.typescriptlang.org/).
 It was developed to address some of the pitfalls of the most popular languages, as well as to incorporate more mathematically-focused concepts and programming best practices.